PeerJ/groupdocs-php/README.md

 ## Installation

 You can use the [Composer](http://getcomposer.org/) to download and install SDK.
 GroupDocs SDK is now in [Packagist](https://packagist.org/packages/groupdocs/groupdocs-php).
+Please check our packagist repository to find the latest SDK package version for `composer.json` file.

 ### Composer